Robert Lindsay (colonial official)

 Robert Lindsay (1754–1836) was a Scottish colonial official and businessman who served as supervisor of Sylhet in British India from 1778 until 1787, and then as district collector from 1787 until 1790.
 He is known to have taken part in the Muharram Rebellion.

 Biography

 Lindsay was born on 25 January 1754 to the Earl of Balcarres, James Lindsay and Anne Dalrymple.
-His maternal uncle, Charles Dalrymple got him into the trading lifestyle on a Deptford ship to Cadiz.
-In 1772, he travelled to India on the Prince of Wales East Indiaman reaching Calcutta in September.
+His maternal uncle, Charles Dalrymple got him into the trading lifestyle on a Deptford ship to Cádiz.
+In 1772, he travelled to India on the East Indiaman Prince of Wales, reaching Calcutta in September.
 Here, he was made an assistant to the Accountant-General of the revenue department and also studied the Persian language.
 On the autumn of 1776, he went on a voyage to the city of Dacca.
 He also learnt the Hindustani language as the importance of Persian declined.

 Collector of Sylhet

 After a few years in Dacca, Lindsay set off for the Sylhet.
 On arriving, he was advised to pay his respects and visit the dargah of Shah Jalal as per tradition.
 It is said he took his shoes off before entering and donated five golden mohurs (16 Bengali rupees) as he left.
 He mentions during his time in Sylhet, of the custom of drying fish (shutki) and its "noxious" smell.

 In Chapter 7 of his book, he mentions the 1782 Sylhet uprising in Sylhet Shahi Eidgah.
 During his tenure, he successfully suppressed the Revolt of Radharam in 1786.
 Lindsay was succeeded as Collector of Sylhet by Hyndman and shortly after by John Willes.